 When setting the plants under a T5 fluorescent grow light, try not to have them more than a few inches outside of the fixture perimeter.
-Even with a winged reflector and the best high output bulbs, T5 lights don’t have a huge coverage area, so your plants will do much better if they’re positioned directly under the fixture.
+Even with a winged reflector and high output bulbs, T5 lights don’t have a huge coverage area, so your plants will do much better if they’re positioned directly under the fixture.

 Are T5 lights good for vegging?